 When you exercise, do you push through the pain?
 To get stronger, we often set (and re-set) goals involving reps, drills, miles or minutes that can sometimes push us past our limits.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Anybody can be at risk for overexercising, not just athletes,” says Michael Schaefer, MD, Cleveland Clinic’s Director of Musculoskeletal Physical Medicine and Rehabilitation.
+“Anybody can be at risk for over-exercising, not just athletes,” says Caitlin Lewis, MD, sports medicine physician.

-He outlines symptoms of overexercising and what to do about them.
+She outlines symptoms of over-exercising and what to do about them.